Women left behind: Gender gap emerges in Africa's vaccines

 Footsteps away, other women brought in their babies and toddlers for routine immunizations — measles, diphtheria and tetanus.

 “You take your child to get vaccinations.
 What is so special about this one?”
 Manneh asked.
-A pregnant woman pulled out her phone to show him a video claiming someone’s body became magnetic after the COVID-19 shot, showing a spoon stuck to an arm.
+A pregnant woman pulled out her phone to show him a video claiming a person’s body became magnetic after the COVID-19 shot, with a spoon stuck to the arm.

+Initially, confusion stemmed from advice against vaccination for many women, said Marielle Bouyou Akotet, who leads the COVID-19 immunization plan in the central African nation of Gabon.

+“As we did not know the effect of the vaccine on pregnant women, breastfeeding women and women who want to have a baby in the next six months, we recommended not to vaccinate this category,” said Bouyou Akotet, a professor at the University of Health Sciences in Libreville.

+The rumors about COVID-19 and fertility have been especially troublesome in predominantly Muslim countries such as Gambia and Somalia, where polygamy is common.

+“For Somali women, it means a lot to them," said Abdikadir Ore Ahmed, a health specialist with CARE.
+“For you to stay in a family and a marriage, it’s expected you should be able to give birth to more children.
+The more children you have, the more acceptance you get.”

-In Gambia, husbands must give permission for wives’ medical procedures.
-Most women tell health care workers they won’t get the COVID-19 vaccine without their husbands’ consent.
+In Gambia, husbands must give permission for their wives' medical procedures.
+Most women tell health care workers they won’t get the COVID-19 vaccine unless their spouse consents.
+But few husbands come to prenatal visits — only about half even attend their children's birth at the Bundung hospital.

+The hospital recently held an information session for fathers, where Manneh tried to explain the vaccine’s proven effectiveness.

+“All the pregnant women coming here are not getting the vaccine because the husbands haven’t given their authorization,” he told the men.
+“Two of them have died.
+We are not forcing anybody, but lots of vaccine will expire soon.”

 Of the 100 women approached that day at the hospital, only nine agreed to be vaccinated.